Azure/template-analyzer/CONTRIBUTING.md

 ### Running the Tests
 * Use the `dotnet test` command to run the full Template Analyzer test suite.
 * If using VS Code, run the tests with the `test` task (Terminal->Run Task...->test).

-### Contributing Analyzer Rules
-Review the [Authoring JSON Rules](./docs/authoring-json-rules.md) section to write new built-in Template Analyzer rules.
-Information on the new rules would also have to be added in [Built-in Rules](./docs/built-in-rules.md), in alphabetical order.
-Thorough tests are required as well - documentation on how to use the framework for testing rules can be found [here](./src/Analyzer.Core.BuiltInRuleTests/README.md).

 ### Coding Conventions